-The District's active powers are sewer collection and disposal service which it provides to portions of the Cities of Brisbane and Daly City, including Daly City's Bayshore neighborhood south of the San Francisco County line (see Exhibit IV-3).
+The District's active powers are sewer collection and disposal service which it provides to portions of the Cities of Brisbane and Daly City, including Daly City's Bayshore neighborhood south of the San Francisco County line.
 Divestiture (termination) of an active power, or activation of an inactive power, requires application to LAFCo and LAFCo approval.